 - This sewer line is connected to the collector sewer line which drains waste away from your home

 If your loo is connected to a city’s wastewater treatment plant, then it gets there.
 Most solid waste will disintegrate as it travels through the pipes.
 At the wastewater treatment plant, waste goes through different processes of filtering and pumping.

 Once rubbish, organic matter, and chemicals are removed, the clean water is then:

 - Disinfected and then supplied as recycled water

 It’s really quite amazing when you think about it.
 Find out more from Melbourne Water.

 Everything that goes with your waste, including the tissue paper that you may have thrown inside the toilet bowl, will go down the pipes.

 But sometimes, this will not always easily pass through.
 This may cause your toilet to clog.

-If one day you find your toilet is leaking or you’re suffering from back-up, the most likely cause is an obstruction in one of the pipes connected to your loo.
+If one day you find your toilet is leaking, constantly running, or you’re suffering from back-up, the most likely cause is an obstruction in one of the pipes connected to your loo.

 What could have caused a blockage?